Waiikiin/AmazonCloneChallenge/README.md

 <!-- GETTING STARTED -->
 ## Getting Started

+checkout [Card Number for Testing](https://stripe.com/docs/testing) to see what to credit card numbers can be used for testing
 To see the project you can visit this link [AmazonClone](https://clone-93721.firebaseapp.com/) or you can set it up locally manually

 Below is an example of how you may set up your project locally.